bparanj/crystal/electronics/experiments/queue/sequence-experiments.md

 - RC Integrator

 Is linear regular and voltage regulator the same?

+No, a **linear regulator** is a type of voltage regulator, but not all voltage regulators are linear.
+Linear regulators use resistive components to drop excess voltage, while **voltage regulators** more broadly include other types, like **switching regulators**, which use inductors and switches for higher efficiency.

 Is notch filter and band pass filter the same?

+No, a **notch filter** and a **band-pass filter** are not the same.
+A **notch filter** (or band-stop filter) removes a narrow frequency band, blocking it while allowing others to pass.
+A **band-pass filter** allows only a specific frequency range to pass and blocks frequencies outside that range.

 Chapter